 When visiting Iceland, the last thing you’d expect to find there is a piece of the Berlin Wall.
-Why is there and just how did the Berlin wall come to Reykjavik?
+Why is it there and just how did the Berlin Wall come to Reykjavik?
 In my continued mission to explore unusual places and things around the globe, I sure wasn’t going to miss checking out the Berlin Wall in Iceland.

 Recommended reading: Some of our favorite articles about unique places around the world like The Heroinat Memorial In Pristina, Kosovo, Who’s Bad?
 The Michael Jackson Memorial In Munich, Germany, and The Skull Cathedral In Otranto May Be The Most Scary Place In the World.

 A Piece Of The Berlin Wall In Reykjavik Iceland